for easy summarising and joins

 Between the two of them these tables must include:

-• Duration of the surveys in minutes
+• Duration of each survey in minutes

 ds_model <- ds(